ZincSoft/zincsoft.github.io/rfc-3-cnmp-protocol-v0.md

 CNMP Version 0 (CNMPv0)

-CNMPv0

 # Introduction
 The CNMP (Catnet Non-application Message Protocol) protocol is used as a device for sending information and error messages from a sender to a receiver.
 The data transmitted through this protocol is not necessarily useless to the end-user, only the Catnet module that underlies it.
-It should not be used to transmit data relevant to the user without *excellent reason* (and instead should go over an application layer protocol such as ATP/UTP).
+It should not be used to transmit data relevant to the user without *excellent reason* (and instead should go over an transport layer protocol such as ATP/UTP).

 This protocol is used for denoting errors (such as if a host could not be reached or if a service is unavailable) and sending/broadcasting information and requests.
 Such requests may be an echo request (a ping/request) or a router broadcast (information).